 10.1.
 The Buyer consents to the sending of information relating to the goods, services, or business of the Seller as well as to the sending of the Seller’s business communications to the Buyer’s Electronic Address.

 10.2.
 The Buyer consents to the storage of cookies on their computer.
-In the event that a purchase via the Website can be carried out and the commitments of the Buyer arising from a Purchase Contract fulfilled without storing cookies on the Buyer’s computer, the Buyer may withdraw their consent pursuant to the preceding sentence.
+In the event that purchases via the Website can be carried out and the commitments of the Buyer arising from a Purchase Contract fulfilled without storing cookies on the Buyer’s computer, the Buyer may withdraw their consent pursuant to the preceding sentence.

 11.1.
-Notifications regarding relationships between the Seller and the Buyer, particularly regarding withdrawal from a Purchase Contract, must be delivered by post by registered mail, unless the Purchase Contract stipulates otherwise.
+Notifications regarding relationships between the Seller and the Buyer, particularly regarding a withdrawal from a Purchase Contract, must be delivered by post by registered e-mail unless the Purchase Contract stipulates otherwise.
 Notifications shall be delivered to the appropriate contact address of the other party and shall be considered received and effective the moment they are delivered by the postal service, with the exception of notification of withdrawal from a contract by the Buyer, where the notice shall be effective once it is sent by the Buyer within the withdrawal period.

 11.2.
 Notifications that have been rejected by the addressee, that have not been collected within the collection period, or that have returned undelivered shall also be considered to be delivered.